danielev81/Deep_Learning/README.md

 ## Resources
 I'll be curating a list of useful resources, including tutorials, articles, books, and online courses, to help you get started or enhance your understanding of deep learning concepts.

+## Supervised Folder
+Inside the repository, you can find a folder named "Supervised" where you'll discover examples of Artificial Neural Networks (ANN), Convolutional Neural Networks (CNN), and Recurrent Neural Networks (RNN).

 ## Contributing
 If you're interested in contributing to this repository or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Let's learn and grow together!